HopperLogger/mpv-frame-interpolator/DOCS/man/options.rst

 ``--wayland-edge-pixels-pointer=<value>``
-    Defines the size of an edge border (default: 16) to initiate client side resize events in the wayland contexts with the mouse.
+    Defines the size of an edge border (default: 16) to initiate client side resize events in the wayland contexts with the mouse or tablet.
 This is only active if there are no server side decorations from the compositor.

 ``--wayland-edge-pixels-touch=<value>``
     Defines the size of an edge border (default: 32) to initiate client side resizes events in the wayland contexts with touch events.
+This is only active if there are no server side decorations from the compositor.

 ``--wayland-internal-vsync=<no|auto|yes>``
     Controls whether to use mpv's internal vsync for Wayland-base video outputs